VaishnaviAgrawal03/Image-Segmentation-on-UAV-images/README.md

 The goal of this project is to:
 - Accurately segment buildings in aerial images.
-- Perform pixel-wise classification using deep learning.
+- Learn pixel-wise classification from RGB images to generate binary masks using deep learning.
-- Apply U-Net for efficient semantic segmentation.
+- Leverage the U-Net architecture's encoder-decoder structure for precise segmentation tasks.

 ---